moisheu/cse15l-lab-reports/lab-report-3-week-4.md

 110:                legislation, only prove these rulers to be false Muslims usurping God's authority
 151:                as a struggle between God and Satan.
 All Muslims-as he defined them-therefore must
 ```
+Example 3:

+**What its doing**: when using ```grep -n "Second" chapter-1.txt``` it takes all instances of "Second" and also returns the line number

+**Why it is useful**: This is useful for retrieving instance AND location for easy access and identification if any citing or fixing is needed.
+In this example grep is default case sensitive thus will return case specific instances of "Second" used as a transition rather than an adjective which can be useful when trying to identify between the two.

 **Input**
 ```bash
 [cs15lfa22gs@ieng6-201]:911report:273$ grep -n "Second" chapter-3.txt